cado-security/product-help/docs/cado/deploy/aws/overview.md

 # AWS Deployment Overview

-Cado provides flexible deployment options for AWS, allowing organizations to tailor their setup based on operational needs and security requirements.
-Whether you're looking for a quick start or a full-scale deployment with advanced processing capabilities, Cado supports multiple methods to get you up and running.
+/ Forensic Acquisition and Investigation provides flexible deployment options for AWS, allowing organizations to tailor their setup based on operational needs and security requirements.
+Whether you're looking for a quick start or a full-scale deployment with advanced processing capabilities, / Forensic Acquisition and Investigation supports multiple methods to get you up and running.

-At its core, a Cado deployment in AWS consists of:
+At its core, a / Forensic Acquisition and Investigation deployment in AWS consists of:

-- **Infrastructure**: A core virtual machine that runs the Cado platform.
+- **Infrastructure**: A core virtual machine that runs the platform.
 - **Permissions**: IAM roles to manage the main VM and optionally start worker VMs.
 - **Cross-account access**: Roles to import data from other AWS accounts or cloud providers.